AdaCore/spark2014/docs/lrm/source/packages.rst

    * Async_Writers => True, Others => False;

+   * Async_Readers, Async_Writers, Effective_Writes True, Others False;

+   * Async_Readers, Async_Writers, Effective Reads True, Others False;

    * Async_Readers, Async_Writers => True, Others => False; and

    * Others => True.

+     [Another way of expressing this rule is that Effective_Reads can only be True if Async_Writers is True and Effective_Writes can only be True if Async_Readers is True.]

 .. centered:: **Static Semantics**